seanorama/masterclass/security-advanced/README.md

 - Use the 'Add Service' Wizard to install Knox, if not already installed
   - When prompted for the `Knox Master Secret`, set it to `BadPass#1`
    ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ambari-Knox-install.png)
+  - Click Next > Proceed Anyway > Deploy to accept all defaults
 - We will use Knox further in a later exercise.

 -----------------------------